fregante/webext-options-sync-per-domain/readme.md

 </table>

-Now `options-storage.js` will the same old `OptionsSync` instance, except it varies depending on the current domain.
+Now `options-storage.js` will export the same old `OptionsSync` instance, but it will very depending on the current domain.

 You'll also need to change 2 lines on the options page: